What was the problem?

-The Swaziland National AIDS Programme (SNAP) distributed a letter to all facilities in operating regions to introduce and endorse CommLink services.
-The letter describes case management services, including escort and treatment navigation by peer expert client counselors and the clinical services initiated in the mobile unit.
+The Eswatini National AIDS Programme (SNAP) distributed a letter to all facilities in operating regions to introduce and endorse CommLink services.
+The letter describes case management services including escort and treatment navigation by peer EC counselors and the clinical services initiated in the mobile unit.
 Finally, the letter requests facility cooperation to:

-- Work with CommLink nurses and expert clients to ensure the continuum of HIV care; and
+- Work with CommLink nurses and ECs to ensure the continuum of HIV care, and

 - Expedite services to CommLink clients accompanied by ECs, to the extent possible.

-Primary costs include personnel (supervisors, ECs, and nurses), mobile units (or tents and associated equipment), and transportation (vehicles and public transport reimbursement).
+Primary costs include personnel (supervisors, ECs, and nurses), mobile units (or alternatively, tents and associated equipment), and personnel transport (vehicles and public transport reimbursement).

 MacKellar D., Williams D., Bhembe, B., et al. Peer-Delivered Linkage Case Management and Same-Day ART Initiation for Men and Young Persons with HIV Infection—Eswatini, 2015 – 2017.
 MMWR Morb Mortal Wkly Rep 2018; 67: 663-667.
 DOI: http://dx.org/10.15585.mmwr.mm6723a3